 Hotel Credit Cards & Free Anniversary Night Certificates

 Co-branded hotel credit cards don’t get the credit they deserve when it comes to the value they can provide – especially when it comes to road trips.

 Every major hotel chain has its own co-branded credit card that earns points towards free stays.
 And many of those cards even provide a free night stay each year just for holding the card.
 When you’re on the road in the middle of nowhere, that combination of free night certificates and hotel points can get you far.
 That’s why it pays to have a diverse stash of them.

 Take, for example, the Chase World of Hyatt Credit Card.
-You’ll earn 25,000 points after you spend $3,000 on the card in the first three months of card membership.
-And you can earn another 25,000 points after spending $6,000 in total in the first six months.
+You’ll earn 30,000 points after you spend $3,000 on the card in the first three months of card membership.
+And you can earn another 30,000 points by earning 2x points on all spending up to $15,000 in the first six months.

 On top of that, each year of card membership on your account anniversary, you will be given a free night certificate valid at any Hyatt category 1-4 property.
 There are no blackout dates, and as long as a room is available at the hotel, you should be able to redeem the certificate.

 That free night certificate is a great way to keep costs down on the road, and it can be combined with your world of Hyatt points for a longer stay.
 Additionally, Hyatt is a transfer partner of Chase Ultimate Rewards.
 So if you already have a Chase Sapphire Preferred or Reserve card, it is a great companion.

 Click Here to learn more about the World of Hyatt Credit Card.